 Status: Approved

 Recommended

 Statutory No

-Version v1.0
+Version v1.1

-Adopted v1.0 Autumn 2018
+Adopted Summer 2019

-Reviewed 1 May 2019
+Reviewed 5 May 2021

-Next Review May 2021
+Next Review May 2023

 Advisory Committee ADMAT TLA Committee

 Linked Documents and Policies Learning Journey Policy 2018

 Key Person Guidelines 2017

-An Daras Multi Academy Trust EYFS Policy
+An Daras Multi Academy Trust Early Years Foundation Stage Policy

-Purpose and Directions of the EYFS Policy: Rationale and Aims
+Purpose and Directions of the EYFS Policy

+Rationale and Aims

 "Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child's experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
-Good parenting and high-quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.
+Good parenting and high-quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up".

 "The Early Years Foundation Stage (EYFS) sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children's 'school readiness' and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life."

-(Department for Education 2012)
+(Department for Education 2021)

 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the reception year.
-Within the ADMAT, we cater for children from 2-5 years with the addition of our pre-schools/nurseries.
-Our pre-schools/nurseries offer funded and paid provision for 2, 3 and 4 year olds.
+Within the Trust, we cater for children from 2-5 years with the addition of our pre-schools/ nurseries.
+Our pre-schools/nurseries offer funded and paid provision for 2, 3- and 4-year olds.
 In the Foundation Stage most children join us, full time, in September but are required by law to do so in the term following their fifth birthday.